klookingbill/flow-reliability-computation/README.md

 <br>
 <br>

+# Sprint1

+Molly Patterson, Teagan Andrews, Victoria Delgado, Manthan Shah, and Katelyn Lookingbill collaborated to complete the first sprint of the final project for CS:2820.
+Our team made a sequence diagram displaying the interactions between Warp classes starting with processing the "ra" instruction.
+Our team met two different times to pair program.
+We found a website called draw.io where we could work on the same diagram simultaneously.
+Katelyn Lookingbill created a UML Diagram with Visualization to serve as a visual supplement to our understanding of the classes' and methods' interactions.
+Manthan Shah managed a document detailing our plans, requirements, and expectations for working on the project.
+All group members gave input when deciding what to include in the document.
+While working on the diagram, each member added their own edits.
+Ideas were discussed before implementation.
+All necessary files were placed in the Artifacts folder in the Sprint1 branch.

 Homework 5: Refactoring WorkLoad Methods in the ReliabilityAnalysis Class

 Manthan Shah, Molly Patterson, and Katelyn Lookingbill refactored the